 The ADA Compliance Coordinator (School Director) will decide the accommodations to be provided to the student.
-The Coordinator will consider any past accommodations that been effective for the student and will give primary consideration to the type of accommodation requested by the students.
-Alternate accommodations may be provided if there is an alternative accommodation that would be equally effective for the student.
+The Coordinator will consider any past accommodations that have been effective for the student and will give primary consideration to the type of accommodation requested by the students.
+Alternate accommodation may be provided if there is alternative accommodation that would be equally effective for the student.

-The Coordinator will decide no later than two weeks after the student states the request for an accommodation.
-If the student does not submit documentation of a disability at the time the student requests an accommodation, the Coordinator will decide no later than two weeks after the student provides the documentation.
+The Coordinator will decide no later than two weeks after the student states the request for accommodation.
+If the student does not submit documentation of a disability at the time the student requests accommodation, the Coordinator will decide no later than two weeks after the student provides the documentation.

-The Coordinator will list the approved accommodations in writing and provide this to the student.
-The Coordinator will inform the appropriate learning leaders and school staff of the accommodations they are responsible for providing to the student, how to provide the accommodations, and when to provide the accommodations.
-The Coordinator will keep a written record of these contacts about the student's accommodations.
-The Coordinator will verify that the accommodations are being implemented for the student through direct observation, report by the student, and/or documentation from the school staff.
-If the student informs the Coordinator that an accommodation is not being fully implemented, the Coordinator will immediately intervene with relevant staff members to ensure the accommodation is provided to the student.
+The Coordinator will list the approved accommodation in writing and provide this to the student.
+The Coordinator will inform the appropriate learning leaders and school staff of the accommodation they are responsible for providing for the students, how to provide the accommodation, and when to provide the accommodation.
+The Coordinator will keep a written record of these contacts about the student's accommodation.
+The Coordinator will verify that the accommodation is being implemented for the student through direct observation, reports by the student, and/or documentation from the school staff.
+If the student informs the Coordinator that accommodation is not being fully implemented, the Coordinator will immediately intervene with relevant staff members to ensure the accommodation is provided for the student.

 After accommodations have been approved for a student, the Coordinator will make an appointment with the student for a time when the student's program is expected to change.
-The purposed of the appointment is to determine whether the student's accommodations should be changes when the student's program phase changes or the type of instruction changes.
+The purpose of the appointment is to determine whether the student's accommodations should be changed when the student's program phase changes or the type of instruction changes.